micmejia/bible-dump/AMPC/John/John 5.md

-In these lay a great number of sick folk--some blind, some crippled, and some paralyzed (shriveled up)--_waiting for the bubbling up of the water_.
+In these lay a great number of sick folk--some blind, some crippled, and some paralyzed (shriveled up)--waiting for the bubbling up of the water.